deadlyedge/blob-server-ui-next/README.md

 you'd have your own pyBlobServer, and set `API_BASE_URL` to your server url.

+add an environment setting at `NEXT_PUBLIC_SOCKET_ENDPOINT=`, which should be just like your API_BASE_URL, but like this partern: `wss://your.api.address/upload` this variable should be passed to client to enable point-to-point socket file transfer so it MUST start with NEXT_PUBLIC_

 then you can use this UI to manage your files.

 # develop